ningchencontact/azure-docs.zh-tw/articles/storage/files/storage-how-to-create-premium-fileshare.md

 Remove-AzResourceGroup -Name $resourceGroup
 ```

-## <a name="create-a-premium-file-share-using-azure-cli"></a>使用 Azure CLI 建立 premium 檔案共用
+## <a name="create-a-premium-file-share-using-azure-cli"></a>Create a premium file share using Azure CLI

 若要啟動 Azure Cloud Shell，請登入 [Azure 入口網站](https://portal.azure.com)。

-如果您想要登入本機安裝的 CLI，請先確定您有最新版本，然後執行 login 命令：
+If you want to log into your local installation of the CLI, first make sure you have the latest version, then run the login command:

 ```cli
 az login